-Broker's Call: Gravita (Buy)
+Broker's call: Gravita (Buy)

 The ongoing relocation of the Senegal plant from Sebikotane (4.5ktpa) to Sandiara (4.5ktpa lead + 3ktpa aluminum + 1.5ktpa plastics + new verticals like rubber) is expected to enhance the overall capacity contribution of Senegal by more than 2x over FY25.

-Ghana houses Gravita's largest overseas plant, with 16.2 ktpa of lead capacity (about 40 per cent of FY22 Africa capacities), with nearly 14ktpa of expansion planned by FY23, besides the addition of 6.0/3.6ktpa of aluminum/plastics.
+Ghana houses Gravita's largest overseas plant, with 16.2ktpa of lead capacity (about 40 per cent of FY22 Africa capacities), with approximately 14ktpa of expansion planned by FY23, besides the addition of 6.0/3.6ktpa of aluminum/plastics.
+A pilot rubber unit has been commissioned here.

 - Comments will be moderated by The Hindu editorial team.